Meet

 Luis Julian Medina Torruellas

-Born in Ponce, Puerto Rico in 1982, I discovered my passion for art at age five while studying at Abraham Lincoln Elementary School.
-In middle school, I learned to use drafting tools, and later expanded my artistic foundation at Ponce High School under the guidance of Puerto Rican visual artist Luis “Tato” González.
-During this time, I participated in my first art exhibit at the School of Fine Arts in Ponce.
+Born in Ponce, Puerto Rico in 1982, he discovered his love for art at an early age and has been drawing ever since.
+His early training began in school and continued at Ponce High School under the mentorship of Puerto Rican artist Luis “Tato” González, where he also took part in his first exhibition at the School of Fine Arts in Ponce.